Guangzhou: Imperial China

 In October 1646, the Longwu Emperor's brother, Zhu Yuyue fled by sea to Guangzhou, the last stronghold of the Ming empire.
 On December 11, he declared himself the Shaowu Emperor, borrowing his imperial regalia from local theater troupes.
 He led a successful offense against his cousin Zhu Youlang but was deposed and executed on January 20, 1647, when the Ming turncoat Li Chengdong (李成棟) sacked the city on behalf of the Qing.

+In May 1648, Li Chengdong rebelled against the Qing and declared his allegiance to the Southern Ming, making Guangzhou a base for the Ming loyalist resurgence in southern China.
+On 24 November 1650, after a prolonged siege during the Qing conquest of southern China, Shang Kexi's forces captured Guangzhou and launched a large-scale massacre of Ming loyalists and civilians, killing up to 70,000 people.

 The Qing became somewhat more receptive to foreign trade after gaining control of Taiwan in 1683.
 The Portuguese from Macau and Spaniards from Manila returned, as did private Muslim, Armenian, and English traders.
 From 1699 to 1714, the French and British East India Companies sent a ship or two each year; the Austrian Ostend General India Co. arrived in 1717, the Dutch East India Co. in 1729, the Danish Asiatic Co. in 1731, and the Swedish East India Co. the next year.
 These were joined by the occasional Prussian or Trieste Company vessel.
 The first independent American ship arrived in 1784, and the first colonial Australian one in 1788.
 By that time, Guangzhou was one of the world's greatest ports, organized under the Canton System.
 The main exports were tea and porcelain.
 As a meeting place of merchants from all over the world, Guangzhou became a major contributor to the rise of the modern global economy.
 Guangzhou is the site of the Thirteen Factories, which were the only legal place to conduct foreign trade with China from 1757 to 1842.